tom-bjorkholm/config_as_json/doc/protected_api.md

 Define callbacks for automatic configuration adjustments.

-Hooks let an application learn that configuration input needed help while it was parsed, for example because a missing optional key received a default value or because an old key name was transparently mapped to a new one.
+Hooks let an application learn that configuration input needed help while it was parsed, for example because old-file compatibility renamed a key, moved a path, removed an obsolete key, or supplied a missing current value.

 <a id="config_as_json.config_auto_change_hook.ConfigAutoChangeHook"></a>